codessa123/pdsnd_github/README.md

 In this project, I will use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.I will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.
+Questions to be explored:
+#1 Popular times of travel
+#2 Popular stations and trip
+#3 Trip duration
+#4 User info

 ### Files used
 I will answer these questions of interest about the Motivate datasets using R.